po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/01-Activities/14-Stu_Fetch_Status/README.md

-# Fetch Response Status
+# 🏗️ Implement Status Checking to Display a 404 Message

-In this activity, you will work with a partner to display content based on the response status.
+Work with a partner to implement the following user story:

-## Instructions

-* Be sure to work with your partner!

-* Open [index.html](./Unsolved/index.html) in your browser and open the console.

-* Open [script.js](./Unsolved/assets/js/script.js) to examine the code and implement the following features:

-  * As a developer, I want to change the content of the page based on the response status.
+  * As a user, I want to know when the webpage has failed to retrieve data.

-  * When I visit the page, the page should show the response status when it does not equal 200.
+## Acceptance Criteria

+  * It's done when a request is made to an invalid API URL, and the `404` status displays on the page.

+---

-## 💡 Hint(s)
+## 💡 Hints

-* If you aren't sure where to place the response status take a look at line 3.
+* What HTML element can you use to display the response's status code?

 ## 🏆 Bonus

-* If you have fully completed the above tasks, here is something you and your partner can work through as an added challenge to further your knowledge:
+If you have completed this activity, work through the following challenge with your partner to further your knowledge:

   * At some point in your coding journey, when working with APIs, you are going to have to deal with CORS.
-Research what is CORS and how it could interfere with your fetch request.
+What is CORS and how could it interfere with your fetch request?

-* Use [Google](https://www.google.com) or another search engine to research the above.
+Use [Google](https://www.google.com) or another search engine to research this.

+---
+© 2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
+Confidential and Proprietary.
+All Rights Reserved.